 Just because a company is offering something for free, doesn’t necessarily mean you should take the deal.
 You should always question what you are getting in return and whether the offer is worth your time and your money.

-In all likelihood, you may be better off pulling your money together and investing in some ETFs or index funds that will benchmark your investments and provide relatively stable returns over time (in theory).
+For example, you may be better off pulling your money together and investing in some ETFs or index funds that will benchmark your investments and provide relatively stable returns over time.
 It will also help you plan more for the long term instead of potentially wasting your time buying and selling stocks for short-term gains.